Blake Shelton ‘Dancing With The Stars’ For Season 24? Why Gwen Stefani Reportedly Objects

 Stefani wants to seal the deal on their romance by having a “lavish, Hollywood wedding,” according to the publication.
 And if Shelton signed up for DWTS, that reportedly would mean hours in the studio practicing his dance moves with his partner rather than getting involved in wedding plans with Gwen.

-As for who might go Dancing with the Stars if Blake is asked and declines (allegedly because of a veto from Stefani), rumored possible contestants include comedian Russell Brand, The Bachelor’s Nick Viall, Storage Wars star Barry Weiss, and Jonathan Scott from HGTV’s The Property Brothers.
+As for who might go Dancing With The Stars if Blake is asked and declines (allegedly because of a veto from Stefani), rumored possible contestants include comedian Russell Brand, The Bachelor Nick Viall, Storage Wars star Barry Weiss, and Jonathan Scott from HGTV’s The Property Brothers.

-On March 20, Dancing with the Stars hosts Tom Bergeron and Erin Andrews will be greeting the new cast to the dance floor for Season 24, according to Glamour.
+On March 20, Dancing With The Stars hosts Tom Bergeron and Erin Andrews will be greeting the new cast to the dance floor for Season 24, according to Glamour.

 Set to celebrate its 400th episode, DWTS producers have hinted that nostalgia will take center stage, and executive producer Joe Sungkur also shared that a special fan favorite will return, keeping the door open for surprise romances.

-And when it comes to romance, could Gwen Stefani and Blake Shelton provide a surprise to Dancing with the Stars viewers by both taking up the challenge as contestants?
+And when it comes to romance, could Gwen Stefani and Blake Shelton provide a surprise to Dancing With The Stars viewers by both taking up the challenge as contestants?
 While the names of potential contestants continue to be bandied about, the producers did reveal some of the cast set for Season 24 of DWTS.

 Len Goodman will return, along with Carrie Ann and Bruno.
 Derek Hough, however, will not return, while Julianne and Mark Ballas reportedly remain in the possibility category.